 The Single Market for Green Products initiative proposes a set of actions to overcome these problems:

 The four-year testing period was launched through an open call for volunteers.
 Details on the pilots are available on the Environmental Footprint pilot pages.

 How can stakeholders participate?

-Stakeholders have the possibility to sign up to follow the development of Product Environmental Footprint Category Rules (PEFCRS) and Organisation Environmental Footprint Sector Rules (OEFSRs) that are relevant for them on the Environmental Footprint Wiki.
+Stakeholders had the possibility to sign up to follow the development of Product Environmental Footprint Category Rules (PEFCRS) and Organisation Environmental Footprint Sector Rules (OEFSRs) that are relevant for them on the Environmental Footprint Wiki.